 Imaging tests: An imaging test is a way to let doctors see what’s occurring on inside the patient body.
 Ultrasound, MRI, CT scan (Radiology), and prostascint scan may be used to help measure the size, and what is the real stage of cancer?.

-Advanced genomic testing: This test is usually done by taking blood simple.
+Advanced genomic testing: This test is usually done by taking blood simply.
 This test looks for abnormalities in cancer’s DNA.

 To make an advanced cancer diagnosis, look for prostate cancer outside your healthcare provider.
 Blood and imaging tests show where cancer has spread.
 Your healthcare provider will find out if you have cancer and how it affects you.
 This way they can give you the treatment that is best for you.